Kim Gordon PLAY ME

 PLAY ME’s strengths are concise, hook-forward production and topical immediacy, though it often sacrifices subtlety.

-Best for listeners looking for AI critique and technological dehumanization, starting with DIRTY TECH and PLAY ME.
+Best for listeners looking for AI critique and technological dehumanization, starting with BUSY BEE and DIRTY TECH.

 Full consensus notes